DubieckoBorough of Dubiecko, Przemyśl District, Podkarpackie Voivodship

 (IPN GK 163/36).

 Here is a moving account by Józefa P. (born in 1932): “There was eight of us looking at it.
-Where there is the school now there were the court and the jail before.
+Where you have a school today used to be a court and a jail before.
 They locked [Jews] in jail and suddenly we heard they were going to kill these Jews tomorrow.
 And as we were children… There was a large barn so what did we do?
 We went to this barn.
 There were holes in the wooden walls.
 We went up, where the hay was and we saw everything.
 Everything!
 Today I wouldn’t go because my heart would break.
 Even when I see something [like that] on TV, I turn it off.
-Why kill?
+Why people kill each other?
 Why?!
 We went up there and crouched.
 A car is coming!
 Germans arrive!
 [They] surrounded [the place].
 Raus, raus!
 They opened [the cars and ordered] to jump out.
-The hungry ones just fell out. […] Poles were digging ditches. […] They dug two.
+The hungry ones and weak just fell out. […] Poles were digging ditches. […] They dug two.
 Germans spoken German to each other and to the Jews.
 And [the Jews] stood in a row and the Germans… boom! boom!
 Killed them.
 [There was] a little girl, I can still see her.
 He kicked her into the ditch.
 Alive into the ditch!
 And what’s happening then?
 The end.
 They shot [everyone] from both cars.
 I can’t tell you how many. […] Then they poured lime on the top.
 And then clay.
 The soil was moving for three days.
 The rain came, the lime was slaking.
 It was terrible!”
 (Dubiecko, 21 October 2015.)

 – Mrs Legęzowa!
 Barbarism!